Bob Kasten: U.S. Congress

+U.S. Senate

-Kasten ran for the United States Senate in 1980 and narrowly defeated Democrat and incumbent Senator Gaylord Nelson.
+Kasten ran for the United States Senate in 1980 and narrowly defeated Democrat incumbent Gaylord Nelson.
 The victory was propelled in part by the popularity of Ronald Reagan at the top of the Republican ticket.
 In the Senate, Kasten was an outspoken conservative.
-He was the first Republican to represent Wisconsin in the U.S. Senate since Alexander Wiley left office in 1963 after being defeated in 1962 by Nelson.
+He was the first Republican to represent Wisconsin in the U.S. Senate since Alexander Wiley left office in 1963.

 In 1985, Kasten was arrested and charged with driving under the influence after a District of Columbia police officer observed him running a red light and driving on the wrong side of the road.
-The charges were later dropped.
+The DUI charges were later dropped.

 In 1986, Kasten narrowly defeated Democrat Ed Garvey to win a second term after a very bitter campaign, one that was characterized by personal attacks and is remembered as one of the nastiest elections in Wisconsin history.
 Kasten was defeated by Democratic state Senator Russ Feingold in 1992.

 Kasten voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override President Reagan's veto).
 Kasten voted in favor of the nominations of Robert Bork and Clarence Thomas to the U.S. Supreme Court.